theheraldproject/theheraldproject.github.io/efficacy/bibliography.md

 ### Secured protocol links

-Below are a list of external links used when talking about the [Squire Secured payload for contact tracing](/payload/secured):-
+Below are a list of external links used when talking about the [Herald Secured payload for contact tracing](/payload/secured):-

 - Kerberos authentication and ticket passing (As used when you log in to corporate networks and services): [RFC-4120](https://tools.ietf.org/html/rfc4120)
 - Time base one time password - TOTP (As used in your online banking codes): [RFC-6238](https://tools.ietf.org/html/rfc6238)